Large Sample Properties of Partitioning-Based Series Estimators: Pointwise Inference

 Then, for each $j=0,1,2,3$ and $\bx\in\mathcal{X}$, $\sup_{u\in\mathbb{R}} |\P[T_j(\bx)\leq u] - \Phi(u) | = o(1)$, where $\Phi(u)$ denotes the cumulative distribution function of $\mathsf{N}(0,1)$. \end{thm}

-This theorem, proven in \S\ref{proof:thm:pointwise inference}, gives a valid Gaussian approximation for the $t$-statistics $T_j(\bx)$, pointwise in $\bx\in\mathcal{X}$.
+This theorem, proven in the SA, \S SA-10.9, gives a valid Gaussian approximation for the $t$-statistics $T_j(\bx)$, pointwise in $\bx\in\mathcal{X}$.
 The regularity conditions imposed are extremely mild, and in perfect quantitative agreement with those used in \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE} for $j=0$ (undersmoothing).
-For $j=1,2,3$ (robust bias correction), the result is new to the literature, and the restrictions are in perfect qualitative agreement with those obtained in \cite{Calonico-Cattaneo-Farrell_2018_JASA} for kernel-based nonparametrics.
+For $j=1,2,3$ (robust bias correction), the result is new and the restrictions are in qualitative agreement with those obtained for kernel-based nonparametrics.